Click the links below to download the following statutory information regarding our Governing Body:

 Daniel is a School Business Manager for Eden School, Blackburn and he has responsibility for the school’s finance, health and safety, procurement, site operations and HR.
 Daniel has a strong belief that all children deserve the best education, to be happy, confident and have the opportunity to be the best version of themselves.
 Daniel has worked in different business sectors including Education and brings a wealth of knowledge which will support the young people throughout their time at Coal Clough.

-David Fisher – Governor
+David Fisher – Lead Governor for Careers

 David is the Assistant Headteacher at The Heights Burnley and is responsible for Quality of Education.
 Previously, David spent seven years’ working in a diverse range of mainstream settings, including areas of high deprivation with a primary focus on curriculum development.
 He is currently studying for his NPQSL qualification and is keen to support Coal Clough Academy for the benefit of their pupils.

-Rebecca Thompson – Governor
+Rebecca Thompson – Lead Governor for Behaviour and Attitudes

 Rebecca is a Lead Science Teacher at The Heights Blackburn and brings six years of dedicated teaching experience.
 She proudly serves as the Regional Representative for PRUsAP.
 Rebecca is passionate about teaching and learning to empower pupils with knowledge that will act as a springboard to overcome barriers and us currently pursuing a PGDip in Senior Leadership through the National College for Education.
 Rebecca is committed to fostering collaboration and sharing best practices to create supportive learning environments for all and envisions a future where every student can thrive.